raphaelalmeidamartins/what-to-cook-web-app/README.md

 ## :page_with_curl: About

-HTML, CSS, and JavaScript group project developed [Laís Namatela](https://www.linkedin.com/in/la%C3%ADs-nametala/), [Raphael Martins](https://www.linkedin.com/in/raphaelameidamartins/), [Rafael Oliveira Elias](https://www.linkedin.com/in/rafael-oliveira-elias-865bb3154/) and [Wendryo Sales](https://www.linkedin.com/in/wendryosales/) by at the end of the Module 1 of the Trybe's Web Development course.
+HTML, CSS, and JavaScript group project developed by [Laís Namatela](https://www.linkedin.com/in/la%C3%ADs-nametala/), [Raphael Martins](https://www.linkedin.com/in/raphaelameidamartins/), [Rafael Oliveira Elias](https://www.linkedin.com/in/rafael-oliveira-elias-865bb3154/) and [Wendryo Sales](https://www.linkedin.com/in/wendryosales/) by at the end of the Module 1 of the Trybe's Web Development course.

 We developed a random recipe suggestions web app fetching for recipes data from the Edman's API.
 We also implemented a chat-bot to set user preferences.